cloudnative-pg/charts/charts/cluster/docs/runbooks/CNPGClusterHAWarning.md

 Having less than two available replicas puts your cluster at risk if another instance fails.
 The cluster is still able to operate normally, although the `-ro` and `-r` endpoints operate at reduced capacity.

-This can happen during a normal fail-over or automated minor version upgrades.
+This can happen during a normal failover or automated minor version upgrades.
 The replaced instance may need some time to catch-up with the cluster primary instance which will trigger the alert if the operation takes more than 5 minutes.

 At `0` available ready replicas, a `CNPGClusterHACritical` alert will be triggered.